 We’ve all been there.
 Whether you’re walking off a plane, jumping off a ferry, getting out of a car or disembarking from a train, that first moment in a new city is exciting.
 The possibilities seem endless and who knows what you’ll find around the next corner.

 It also follows that the bigger the city, the more there is to see and do and London definitely fits the bill in terms of things to do, see and eat.
 For most visitors, the biggest problem will be deciding what to do first.

 For the lucky few, there’s also the other side to the coin.
 What happens when you’ve seen all the major sites already and though you may love the city, it no longer excites you like it once did?

 With that thought in mind, here’s a list of quirky and unusual things to do in London.
 Whether you check them out before heading over to see Big Ben or catching the changing of the guards while looking for royals at Buckingham Palace is up to you.

 Look like too much work?

-If you’re looking for a fun tour that will help you navigate London, check out Viator, which offers a plenty of highly rated and popular tours.
+If you’re looking for a fun tour that will help you navigate London, check out Viator, which offers a plenty of highly rated and popular tours in London.
 You can even opt for small group or private tours.